dusk-network/plonk/docs/notes-pp.md

-The notes within this module explain the inner workings of the permuatation polynomial evaluations.
+The notes within this module explain the inner workings of the permutation polynomial evaluations.

 Permutation polynomials